Hage Geingob: Constituent Assembly

+First Prime Minister tenure

-On 21 March 1990, Geingob was sworn in as the first Prime Minister of the Republic of Namibia, and on 21 March 1995, he was sworn in for a second term.
-He served in this capacity for 12 years.
-As prime minister Geingob introduced modern management approaches to the government; he was also committed to nature conservation coupled with tourism, and in the early 1990s opened the Ongava Lodge, just south of Etosha National Park.
+Geingob's first tenure as prime minister lasted for 12 years, from 1990 to 2002.
+As Prime Minister, Geingob introduced modern management approaches to the government; he was also committed to nature conservation coupled with tourism, and in the early 1990s opened the Ongava Lodge, just south of Etosha National Park.

+Hiatus from political office

-In a cabinet reshuffle on 27 August 2002, Geingob was replaced as prime minister by Theo-Ben Gurirab and appointed Minister of Regional and Local Government and Housing, but declined to accept this lesser position.
+In a cabinet reshuffle on 27 August 2002, Geingob was replaced as prime minister by Theo-Ben Gurirab and appointed Minister of Regional and Local Government and Housing but declined to accept this lesser position.
 He had placed ninth, with 368 votes, in the election to the central committee of SWAPO at the party's August 2002 congress, but on 15 September, he failed to be reelected to the SWAPO politburo; he received 33 votes from the 83-member central committee, while the lowest scoring successful candidate received 35 votes.

-In 2003 Geingob was invited to be Executive Secretary of the Global Coalition for Africa based in Washington, D.C.
-The Global Coalition for Africa is an intergovernmental forum that brings together top African policymakers and their partners in the international community to build consensus on Africa's priority development issues.
-It is based on the premise that Africa can grow only from within, but to do so it needs outside support.
-His focus was to work with African continental and regional organizations and Africa's development partners toward conflict resolution in Africa, promotion of good governance in African states, and integration of African economies in the global economy.
+In February 2003, Geingob became the Executive Secretary of the Global Coalition for Africa, based in Washington, D.C.

+Return to parliament

 In the nomination of SWAPO parliamentary candidates by party delegates on 2 October 2004, Geingob, at the time still in Washington working for the Global Coalition for Africa, placed 28th out of 60.
 He then left the Global Coalition for Africa and returned to Namibia to participate in the November 2004 parliamentary election, in which he won a seat.

 Geingob became the party Chief Whip of SWAPO in the National Assembly on 18 April 2007.
 He was brought back into the SWAPO politburo in mid-2007, filling one of two vacancies.
 In November 2007, a few weeks before a party congress, the politburo named Geingob its sole candidate for the position of vice-president of SWAPO.
-At the congress, he was accordingly elected without opposition on November 29, 2007 and appointed Minister of Trade and Industry on 8 April 2008.
+At the congress, he was accordingly elected without opposition on 29 November 2007 and appointed Minister of Trade and Industry on 8 April 2008.